wustho/epr/README.md

 - Saved state (reading position & width, but not reading chapter) will reset if current terminal size is incompatible with latest reading state

-## Easily Read from History
+## Quickly Read from History

-Rather than invoking `epr.py /path/to/file` each time you are going to read, you might find it easier to do just `epr.py STRINGS`.
-If `STRINGS` is not any file, `epr.py` will choose from reading history, best matched `path/to/file` with those `STRINGS`.
-So, the more `STRINGS` you give the more accurate it will find.
+Rather than invoking `epr.py /path/to/file` each time you are going to read, you might find it easier to do just `epr.py STRINGS.` If `STRINGS` is not any file, `epr.py` will choose from reading history, best matched `path/to/file` with those `STRINGS.` So, the more `STRINGS` given the more accurate it will find.

 Run `epr.py -r` to show list of all reading history.